National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Idaho College of Law

-Shaakirrah Sanders is a professor at the University of Idaho College of Law, focusing on constitutional law and criminal procedure.
+Shaakirrah Sanders is a Professor of Law at the University of Idaho College of Law, focusing on constitutional law and criminal procedure.

 Stephanie Barclay

-Professor of Law at Brigham Young University Law School
+Professor of Law at Brigham Young University J. Reuben Clark Law School

-Stephanie Barclay is a professor at BYU Law School, specializing in constitutional law and religious liberties.
+Stephanie Barclay is a Professor of Law at BYU Law School, specializing in constitutional law and religious liberties.

 Professor of Law at Duke University School of Law

-Stephen Sachs is a professor at Duke University School of Law, focusing on constitutional law and legal history.
+Stephen Sachs is a Professor of Law at Duke University School of Law, focusing on constitutional law and civil procedure.

 Event Details